brammittendorff/opencryptui/README.md

 - Option to enable HMAC integrity check.
 - Memory encryption: Encrypts the in-memory keys used during encryption operations to protect against memory dump attacks.
 - Keyfile support: Keyfiles can be used to provide an additional layer of security, ensuring that access requires both the correct password and one or multiple keyfiles.
+- Hardware acceleration support: Detects support for hardware features like Intel AES-NI, which can potentially speed up AES encryption and decryption processes.
+OpenSSL may utilize these features automatically when available.

 ## Dependencies